Free Case Evaluation

 If you are facing a domestic violence charge in Cobb County, it’s imperative to understand the impact that a conviction can have on your life.
 As such:

-Working with an experienced criminal defense lawyer with Miller Law Practice is in your best interest, as our firm has key knowledge of the criminal justice and court system in Cobb County.
+Working with an experienced criminal defense lawyer at Miller Law Practice is in your best interest, as our firm has key knowledge of the criminal justice and court system in Cobb County.
 As such, we are prepared to fight for your rights during these times.

 Additionally, our team can challenge evidence early, attempt negotiations for charge reductions or dismissals, and help protect your constitutional and parental rights when facing charges.